beerjs/meta/README.md

 beer.js is about creating social spaces to strengthen software communities.
 There is no requirement to drink to participate.

+## tools to help you

+Starting a JS community is not always easy.
+Here are some [tools](https://github.com/beerjs/meta/blob/master/utils.md) to help you plan you events.

+Feel free to create a pull request if you have useful rsources for our group.

 ## why organize on Github?
 See this thread from a local chapter: https://github.com/beerjs/abq/issues/6